johnpapa/angular-ngrx-data/README.md

    npm run dev
    ```

-1. Open the browser to http://localhost:3001
+1. Open the browser to <http://localhost:3001>

 ### Docker

 * Install and run [Docker](https://www.docker.com/community-edition)

+#### Environment file

+Create an empty file named `.env` in the root of the app.
+We'll fill this in later.

 #### Docker Compose with Debugging